ansible-collections/community.hashi_vault/docs/docsite/rst/migration_hashi_vault_lookup.rst

 .. note::

-    None of the other lookups in this collection will support the old style term string syntax, so it's highly recommended to change that.
+    None of the other lookups in this collection will support the old style term string syntax, so changing to direct options is highly recommended.

 If your existing lookups use options in the term string, you may want to first change to direct use of options before trying to change the plugin, **especially if you intend to continue using lookups instead of modules**.